open-telemetry/opentelemetry-specification/specification/trace/api.md

 only supports a single flag called [sampled](https://www.w3.org/TR/trace-context/#sampled-flag).

-`TraceState` carries system-specific configuration data, represented as a list of key-value pairs separated by commas (`,`).
+`TraceState` carries system-specific configuration data, represented as a list of key-value pairs.
 TraceState allows multiple tracing systems to participate in the same trace.
 Please review the [W3C specification](https://www.w3.org/TR/trace-context/#tracestate-header) for details on this field.